Holes

 1/5

-The language is very mild, featuring occasional uses of h*ll and d*mn in moderate context to show frustration.
+Language is very mild, featuring occasional uses of words like "h*ll" and "d*mn" in brief, non-aggressive exchanges.

 Alcohol, Drugs & Smoking